robin-rpr/calos/doc/clearly-image.rst

 :code:`RUN` instructions that *do not* seem to need modification are unaffected by this mode.

-The details are specific to each distribution. :code:`ch-image` analyzes image content (e.g., grepping :code:`/etc/debian_version`) to select a configuration; see :code:`lib/force.py` for details. :code:`ch-image` prints exactly what it is doing.
+The details are specific to each distribution. :code:`clearly image` analyzes image content (e.g., grepping :code:`/etc/debian_version`) to select a configuration; see :code:`lib/force.py` for details. :code:`clearly image` prints exactly what it is doing.

 .. warning::